In a rush but got fear of missing out? Here's a summary:

 - This can mean a deeply relaxing bath 3 times a week with epsom salts and essential oils (we love Rose oil and Lavender oil).
 Check out Plant Therapy (www.planttherapy.com or @PlantTherapy) for oils that we love.

 - Get lost in a good book before bed each night.
 We're reading 'How to be heard' by Roxane Gay at the mo.
 Find Roxane on Twitter for your daily dose of inspiring & unapologetic tweets @RoxaneGay.

 - It can mean getting creative - why not have a look at some mindfulness colouring books?
 We love Emma Farrarons.
 Find her work at www.emmafarrarons.com.

-Exercise, getting enough z's, and eating well plays a big role in stress.
+Exercise, getting enough zzz's and eating well will play a big role.